Mangeshwar22102022/mgsFormValidation/README.md

 ```
     Example:

-    Note:  When form submition time get any errors
+    Note:  When the form is submitted and errors are returned, display them

     Error response -
     {